radixsh/quartz/README.md

 I began developing an uwubot named Bitz for Discord in June 2020, in discord.js because the first guides I found were in JavaScript.
-This turned out to be very misguided, because (as I realized when our AP Computer Science Principles teacher taught us the basics of discord.py later that year) discord.py is far superior.
+This turned out to be very misguided, because (as I realized when our AP Computer Science Principles teacher taught us Python and the basics of discord.py later that year) discord.py is far superior.
 Over the summer of 2020, I developed and hosted both bots on my Chromebook.
+Sometime or other I also spun up another discord.py bot, Amicitia, to help students in a university Discord server find people with the same major (majors being defined in roles).

 I've wanted to translate Bitz's uwubot functionalities to Python for a while, and I finally did, almost two years later.
 Bitz, the original uwubot I created,